yilmazbingo/portfolio-typescript-next.js/src/data/posts/iterators-on-python.md

                 return result
 ```

-Now when we create a new instance of Square, we will pass "length", so if we call `next_` more than "length" times, we raise StopIteration.
+Now when we create a new instance of Square, we will pass "length" argument, so if we call `next_` more than "length" times, we raise StopIteration.

 ![stop iteration in python iterable](stop-iteration.png)

-We tackled the first issue, but we still cannot iterate using for loops and once the iteration start we cannot restart it becasue it will raise StopIteration after we call more than length times.
+We tackled the first issue, but we still cannot iterate using for loops and once the iteration start we cannot restart it because it will raise StopIteration after we call more than length times.

 Before we proceed, let's write our class in a pythonic way.
 In current implementation calling `sq.next_()` is annoying.
 Python has built in `__next__` function and when you call this on an object, it is going to call the special method, `__next__` inside the object.
 Similar to `next`, python also has `len`, which will invokes the `__len__` method of the object.